wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/healthcare-overview/includes/6-architecture.md

 -   **Enhance Patient Experience**: This core healthcare capability is delivered using the following components:

     -   **Personalized Care**: Utilize Patient Access using a Power Apps portal.
-Allow care coordinators to chat with patients through the Patient Service Center using D365 Omnichannel for Customer Service.
+Allow care coordinators to chat with patients through the Patient Service Center using Dynamics 365 Omnichannel for Customer Service.

-    -   **Patient Outreach**: Target outreach to healthcare patients using D365 Marketing.
+    -   **Patient Outreach**: Target outreach to healthcare patients using Dynamics 365 Marketing.

-    -   **Virtual Health:** Integrate Microsoft Teams and a D365 model-driven application created specifically for virtual care providers.
+    -   **Virtual Health:** Integrate Microsoft Teams and a Dynamics 365 model-driven application created specifically for virtual care providers.

 -   **Empower Care Team Collaboration**: This core healthcare capability is delivered using the following components:

-    -   **Care Collaboration**: Utilize the Health Assistant with D365 Microsoft Sales and Sales Insights Add-in.
+    -   **Care Collaboration**: Utilize the Health Assistant with Dynamics 365 Microsoft Sales and Sales Insights Add-in.

-    -   **Care Coordination**: Provide Home Health capabilities using the D365 Field Service application and D365 Field Service mobile app.
-Care Management is a D365 model-driven application, which has no prerequisite D365 applications.
+    -   **Care Coordination**: Provide Home Health capabilities using the Dynamics 365 Field Service application and Dynamics 365 Field Service mobile app.
+Care Management is a Dynamics 365 model-driven application, which has no prerequisite Dynamics 365 applications.

     -   **Continuous Patient Monitoring:** Utilize Azure Healthcare APIs to unify data from diverse streams such as clinical, imaging, device, and unstructured data using FHIR and DICOM services and Azure IoT Connector for FHIR.